Naziruddin Jehad: Death

-Naziruddin Jehad came from Sirajganj with a group of around hundred activists to join the party declared program that day and was leading the demonstration in Paltan area.
+Naziruddin Jehad came from Sirajganj with a group of around a hundred activists to join the party declared program that day and was leading the demonstration in Paltan area.
 When police opened fire over the crowd, Jehad received a bullet injury and was rushed to Bangabandhu Sheikh Mujib Medical University.
 He died on 10 October 1990.

 Police tried to snatch away the body of Jehad from the hospital but a large number of doctors led by Shamsul Alam Khan Milon resisted the attempt but failed to save the life of Jehad, who became the first martyr of the uprising.

 Shamsul Alam Khan Milon in his diary wrote the incident and recalled what he said before his death.
 Jehad said:

 Aftermath

 The death of Naziruddin Jehad enraged the Bangladesh Jatiotabadi Chatra Dal and Bangladesh Nationalist Party observe 10 October as Shahid Jehad Dibash (Martyred Jehad Day).
 Former Prime Minister Khaleda Zia said The mass upsurge took place in that year on his (Jahed) blood and it ultimately caused Ershad's ouster.

 Bangladesh Jatiotabadi Chatra Dal forged an alliance with all other active student organisations in the campus under Sarbadaliya Chatra Oikya Parishad (All-party Students Council) to give a final blow to the Ershad government.
 This student body played a vital role in paralysing the country within two months and forced Ershad to resign on 4 December 1990.

 A monument was built in the Dainik Bangla intersection as Jehad Memorial of the capital Dhaka where Jehad was shot.